 Ring the Bells to Drive Away Evil

 In some cultures, ringing bells or making loud noises is thought to drive away evil spirits.
-Halloween can be a noisy affair as people use sound to protect themselves from unseen forces.
+Halloween can be noisy as people use sound to protect themselves from unseen forces.

 Catching an Apple With Your Teeth